moshee/airlift/README.md

 - ...you're on a free/cheap shared host that doesn't allow long-running processes.

-# airlift-server
+# airlift

-`airlift-server` is the Airlift server.
+`airlift` is the Airlift server.
 You drop the server on any dedicated, VPS, shared host, whatever, as long as it supports running a binary and gives you access to ports or frontend server reverse proxying.
 A client sends files to it and recieves nice URLs to share.

 The server is packaged as a statically compiled binary with a few text assets with no system dependencies apart from maybe libc for networking.
 Just download